There Will Never Be Another Gus McCrae

 “The English have Shakespeare, the French have Molière, the Russians have Chekhov, the Argentines have Borges, but the Western is ours.”

 All the ranchers liked Lonesome Dove.
-I was not allowed to watch it as a kid, but at some point I read the first edition hardcover my grandmother gave me.
-It had belonged to my grandfather.
-The odyssey of two retired Texas Rangers on a cattle drive from Texas to Montana opens with lines by T.K.
+As a kid I was not allowed to watch it, but I read the book.
+It was a first edition hardcover that had belonged to my grandfather.
+The odyssey of two retired Texas Rangers on a cattle drive to Montana opens with evocative lines by T.K.
 Whipple:

 “All America lies at the end of the wilderness road…”

-Larry McMurtry wrote Lonesome Dove to disabuse Americans of certain prosaic notions about the wilderness road that led them, in 1985, to the Reagan era.
-An actor in a cowboy hat was president of the United States, and McMurtry had had it with popular portrayals of the frontier and the enduring cowboy mythos.
+Larry McMurtry wrote the novel to disabuse Americans of certain prosaic notions about the wilderness road that led them, in 1985, to the Reagan era.
+An actor in a cowboy hat was president of the United States, and McMurtry had had it with the enduring cowboy mythos and popular portrayals of the frontier as a place of glory and adventure.
 He set out to undermine the romanticization of the West with a hard and ugly hero’s journey.
-Instead, Lonesome Dove became the ultimate cowboy novel, a great American epic.
+But Lonesome Dove was received by the public as the ultimate cowboy novel, a great American epic.

 In his preface to the 2000 edition, McMurtry pondered his book’s strange fate, a “turnabout I’ll be mulling over for a long, long time.”